Awni00/abstract_transformer/iclr/qVFZ.md

 - [Mention our motivating literature (ESBN, CoRelNet, PrediNet, Abstractor)]
 - [Promise an expanded related work section which discusses and cites the relevant research efforts in the GNN community.]

-- Somehow make the point that if you apply the rule that anything that is a special case of Eq (2) in the cited paper is not original, then nothing will be original.

-- Our work is within the Transformer framework, whereas the work you cite
-- The GNN literature has considered different

 - Equation (2) is not the definition of an architecture, it is the general form of .
 [We note that the paper you mention is not the origin of this general paradigm (soften in case this is there paper; maybe start discussion with mention of generality of message-passing paradigm)].
 See e.g.,  To say that our architecture is a special case of Equation (2) is vacuous: every variant of a Transformer architecture and every GNN is a special case of Equation (2).
 - Although GNN and Transformers are related

-[Maybe this could be the structure of the response]

-- Summarize their criticism
-- Discuss the general paradigm of message-passing networks.
-Discuss how it relates to modeling edge features.
-- Highlight similarities and difference in setting, architecture, tasks, etc. (start with similarities, and maybe appease them about the paper. spend more time explaining contributions and differences in *setting* rather than difference in architecture).
-    - Form of $g$ in paper is a linear map applied to the concatenation of object embedding pair (together with previous relation).
-For us, relations are modeled as inner products which compute *explicit comparisons* between the two objects features.
-[In their comment, they gloss over the "specific choices of $g$ and $f$; but those are crucial and are what forms the actual contributions of different work; the message-passing paradigm captures a huge range of possible model architectures, and the contribution of individual papers is to explore that space for interesting architectures.]
-- Discuss work that motivated our paper (e.g., ESBN, CoRelNet, PrediNet, Abstractor)
-- Promise to include expanded related work section which cites and discusses relevant literature in GNN community.

-[In fact, in the introduction (Eq 1), we draw analogy to a general message-passing framework to motivate our proposal exactly for this reason: first, we go general to discuss the motivation, then, we make a well-specified proposal.
-The contribution lies in the second step, whereas the first step serves a pedagagical purpose as motivation.]

 ---

 [Used to be at the end of intro]

 We summarize our responses below.
 - The Zhang et al. paper is indeed relevant and will be appropriately cited and discussed in an expanded related work section.
-[However, we respectfully disagree with the characterization of our work that such work limits the novelty of ours, as will be explained below with respect to key and fundamental differences.]
+[However, we respectfully disagree with the claim that such work limits the novelty of ours, as will be explained below with respect to key and fundamental differences.]
 - While GNNs and Transformers can be linked under the broader message-passing framework, they are distinct architectural paradigms that tackle different tasks and different domains.
 Our work is specifically about integrating explicit relational processing into the Transformer framework. [, which we believe ...]
 - Although Zhang et al.'s proposed GNN architecture tackles a different domain to ours, it is still interesting to compare the computational mechanisms in each.
 We highlight some key differences in the response below.
 - We remind the reviewer of the contributions of our work.